michlujj/Resaleflat_prices_Singapore/README.md

 Explained variance score is similar to R^2 score, regression score function.
 Best possible score = 1.0

 Exploratory data analysis showed that Prices for HDB flats around Bt.Timah is the most expensive, followed by Bishan area.
-HDB flats around Yishun area are the cheapest.
+HDB flats around Ang Mo Kio area are the cheapest in 2024, second cheapest is around Jurong East.

-There is steep increase in housing prices from 2020 to 2023.
+There is steep increase in housing prices from 2020 to 2024.

-Random Forest regressor prediction model has achieved 94% accuracy rate.
+Random Forest regressor prediction model achieved the smallest Root Mean Squared Error = 42762.218

 Top three predictors of housing prices: 'floor area(sqm)', 'lease commence date' and 'remaining lease years'.